syrnxalno/mixpanel-init-cdn/README.md

 # cdn-script-hosting <br>
-- Standalone cdn script
+- Standalone cdn using official MNixpanel SDK init setup
-- Github + jsDelivr (Mixpanel for analytics)
+- Token injection can be performed at runtime